Welcome to the FAQ page!

 We always keep the school open wherever possible so closure is the last resort & hopefully will not become necessary.

 Unfortunately starting school may mean catching head lice or nits for the first time.
 Please do not be alarmed.
 It may not be pleasant, but it is not dangerous.
-Advice on treatments is available from the school, from your G.P. or the School Nurse, telephone number available from the School Office.
+Advice on treatments is available from the school or from your G.P.

 At Coltishall School we follow the Norfolk School guidelines on Asthma.
 Please see the following guidelines by selecting the link: Asthma Guidance.
 Useful information for parents/carers of Asthma suffers can be found by selecting the link: Asthma UK Resources .
 Please read our school Asthma Policy for more details.